WyvernIXTL/computer-science-heidelberg-thesis-typst-template/README.md

   /// Your matriculation number (Matrikelnummer) [string]
   matriculation-number: "12345678",
   /// What your thesis is (bachelor/master) [string]
-  thesis-type: "Bachelor-Arbeit",
+  thesis-type: "Bachelor's Thesis",
   /// The title of your thesis [string]
   title: "What are ducks?",
   /// Your university [string]
-  university: "Universität Heidelberg",
+  university: "Heidelberg University",
   /// Your institute [string]
   institute: "Institut für Informatik",
   /// The working group that supervises your thesis [string]